Skip to content

 It’s incredibly important!

 Simply listing your book on Amazon and waiting for it to sell a million copies isn’t good enough.
 Amazon does not market your book for you; it’s just an online store where people browse and buy.
-And since your book is thrown in with a million other books, the odds that anyone will find it on their own and purchase it are extremely low.
+And since your book is thrown in with a million others, the odds that anyone will find it on their own and purchase it are extremely low.

 In short: if you don’t market your book, it’s highly likely that it will die.